awsdocs/aws-app-mesh-user-guide/doc_source/getting-started-ec2.md

 ## Step 6: Update services<a name="update-services"></a>

 After creating your mesh, you need to complete the following tasks:
 + Authorize the Envoy proxy that you deploy with each service to read the configuration of one or more virtual nodes\.
-For more information about how to authorize the proxy, see [Proxy authorization](proxy-authorization.md)\.
+For more information about how to authorize the proxy, see [Envoy Proxy authorization](proxy-authorization.md)\.
 + To update your existing service, complete the steps that follow\.

 **To configure an Amazon EC2 instance as a virtual node member**